madeiragatwit/madeiragatwit/README.md

 - Python

 ## Projects I've Worked On
+- ***FlyBuddy(WIP):*** An android app that allows you to add friends and share your flight location so that you are able to see friends as they travel by plane.
+- ***Recipe Tracker (WIP):*** A website created for people are getting into cooking and want to keep track of any recipes they want to make or already made.
 - ***AppliTrack:*** A website created for keeping track of job applications and information related to them.
 - ***Plastic Pollution Predictor:*** A simple linear regression model that predicts plastic waste contribution of a made-up country.
 - ***Trivia Game:*** A trivia game created with java and HTML that allows you to connect to another player in a lobby and compete against each other to answer multiple choice questions.